arieshab/learn-day-react/README.md

 `code .`

-This will open up a source code editor called 'code' in the current directory (period indicates current directory!)
+This will open up a source code editor called 'code' in the current directory (the period indicates current directory!)
 In this editor you will see that the a couple folders and a bunch files were generated for you:

 my-app/<br>